South Molton Community College 1972-1977. North Devon College1977-1982. Highbury College of Technology1983-1986.Open University 2007-2012

 Director and mechanical engineer.

-I am a freelance mechanical engineer, a believer in 'work hard, play hard'.
-I enjoy my work, but I enjoy my holidays more.
+I am a freelance mechanical engineer working in the prosthetic limb industry.
+I love my work, but I enjoy my holidays more.

 My name is Steve.
 I am married with two grown up children.

-I have been in engineering since I left school, now that was a long time ago!
+I have worked in engineering since I left school and that was a long time ago!
 I served an apprenticeship, at the same time studying part time at my local college.
 At 22 I moved from North Devon to Hampshire to get into design.
 Once again I studied part time for a further 3 years.

-A few years later I decided to get into the artificial limb industry and help people less fortunate than me.
-I spent twenty years designing various types of prosthetic legs.
-As part of a dedicated team we won engineering awards for the limbs we developed.
+A few years later I decided to work in the artificial limb industry and help people less fortunate than me.
+I spent many years designing various types of prosthetic legs.
+As part of a dedicated team we won many awards for the limbs we developed.

-I got my degree in my forties through the Open University, then a few years later I started my own business.
+I got a degree in my forties through Open University part time studies, then a few years later I started my own business.
 I now support companies with their engineering needs, solving problems and designing their products.

 I love my holidays and now my children have grown up, my wife and I can go where we want to.
-We’ve been on night time jungle walks in Costa Rica, zip lined in Mexican forests and swum with whale sharks in the Caribbean.
-My favourite is snorkelling in Egypt, which is why I won’t be joining you until the 14th.
+We’ve been on night time jungle walks in Costa Rica, zip lined in Mexican forests and swam with whale sharks in the Caribbean.
+My favourite is snorkelling in the Red Sea.

-I am a Chartered Engineer, one of the engineers responsible for bringing artificial limbs into the 21st century
+I am one of the engineers responsible for bringing artificial limbs into the 21st century

 I started my engineering career at sixteen with a traditional five year apprenticeship within the aerospace industry.
 During this time I gained a qualification in production engineering (manufacturing things).
 At 22 I was given the opportunity to enter the field of design, but had to move half way across the country to the company’s HQ.